 Legal Aid Society of Cleveland Advocates for Education

-Callahan Foundation award recipient Legal Aid Society of Cleveland removes barriers to education for vulnerable and low-income families.
+Callahan Foundation grant recipient Legal Aid Society of Cleveland removes barriers to education for vulnerable and low-income families.

 When looking at the root causes of poverty, lack of education is both a cause and an effect.
 A direct correlation exists showing the longer a child spends in school, the less likely they are to be poor – and it’s the reason why legal advocacy ensuring children have access to good education is so important.